 Out in Noosaville, about a 10-minute drive from Noosa Heads, you’ll find the Sunshine Coast’s first brewery, Land & Sea Brewery.
 Only opened in March 2019, the modern industrial-style brewery, restaurant and bar is already getting great reviews.

 The best part is that they offer a free shuttle back to Noosa so you don’t have to worry about driving after enjoying their specialty beers.
 It’s open every day and if beer isn’t your thing, you can head over to Fortune, their gin distillery.

 Or you can book this awesome half-day craft brewery tour which will take you to three of the best breweries on the Sunshine Coast!

-6. Go beach hopping
+7. Go beach hopping in Noosa

 Noosa Main Beach

-Noosa’s Main Beach runs parallel to Hastings Street and is one of the only north-facing beaches on the east coast.
+Noosa’s main beach runs parallel to Hastings Street and is one of the only north-facing beaches on the East Coast.
 The sparkling clean stretch of sand is the pride and joy of Noosa and the water is usually calm which makes it perfect for swimming.
 The tropical feel is completed by the Pandanus and palm trees that fringe the boardwalk, where locals and visitors alike love to go for a stroll, especially at sunset.

 Walk along the Noosa boardwalk towards the National Park and you’ll stumble upon Little Cove.
 Locals love this little bay for sunbathing, surfing and rock fishing.
 The cove is only accessible by stairs and there isn’t a huge amount of sand at high tide so it can get crowded.